 However, while its 2.2-litre diesel engine is outstanding in most regards, it's the only powerplant of note in the line-up, which limits the Mazda3's appeal, and hence its sales potential.
 It's a considerably better car than its predecessor and more compelling than many cars in the C-segment, but not really a class-leader when taken as a whole.
 And it's missing sparkle from the line-up too.

-To avail of Mazda's excellent head-up display you'll need to upgrade to the Sport Nav specification, which costs from £21,395 for the petrol model or £22,545 for the more satisfying diesel.
-The latter is arguably the best option in the entire range, making for a munificently equipped car that looks great, is big on tech, drives well and returns decent economy.
+To avail of Mazda's excellent head-up display you'll need to upgrade to the Sport Nav specification, which costs from £21,945 for the petrol model or £23,145 in 1.5-litre, diesel automatic trim.
+Upgrade to the 2.2-litre diesel - arguably the best option in the entire range - and you'll pay £22,795 (with a manual gearbox) making for a munificently equipped car that looks great, is big on tech, drives well and returns decent economy.

 Performance and 0-60 time > The Mazda3's performance is, at best, warm - 0-62mph comes in 8.1sec in fastest 2-litre petrol or 2.2-litre diesel guise.
 Click here to read more about the Mazda 3's performance.